inkarkat/vim-StatusLineHighlight/README.md

 - ENH: Use OptionSet event to immediately update the current window's statusline if 'previewwindow', 'modified', 'modifiable', or 'readonly' change.
+- Prevent "E539: Illegal character &lt;!&gt;" when expression evaluation
+  ('statusline' starts with %!) is used.

 ##### 1.10    04-Nov-2018
 - ENH: Handle hl-User1..9 highlighting by replacing %\* and %0\* with the custom